From Dyson Models to Many-Body Quantum Chaos: Discussion and Outlook

-The single particle perspective explains the origin of the large fluctuations observed for vanishing or small rewiring.
-Such nearest-neighbor Dyson-like Hamiltonians on lattices have diverging density of states and localisation length at \(E=0\) as well as anomalously localised \(E=0\) states~\cite{Soukoulis_Economou1981, Inui_Trugman_Abrahams1994,detomasi2016generalized}.
-We conjecture that these large oscillations are due to the presence of these anomalously localised states.
-Therefore they are finite-size effects, which nevertheless are very strong and tend to disappear for very large sizes only, which cannot be studied via state-of-the-art exact diagonalization techniques.
+The single-particle perspective could also explain the origin of the large deviations from the expected Poisson value of the \(r\)-ratios, observed for vanishing or small rewiring.
+Such nearest-neighbor Dyson-like Hamiltonians on lattices have diverging density of states and localization length at \(E_{\mathrm{sp}}=0\) as well as anomalously localized \(E_{\mathrm{sp}}=0\) states~\cite{Soukoulis_Economou1981, Inui_Trugman_Abrahams1994,detomasi2016generalized}.
+We conjecture that these large deviations are due to the presence of these anomalously localized states.
+Therefore they are finite-size effects, which are nevertheless very strong and tend to disappear for huge sizes only, which cannot be studied via state-of-the-art exact diagonalization techniques.

-\sect{Conclusions} We propose a new framework to address the relation between single particle and many-body quantum chaos.

-By embedding a single particle Hamiltonian into a many-body setup, together with a \emph{single} impurity inducing operator growth, we have studied the conditions under which the resulting many-body system turns out to be chaotic.
-In this way, we have been able to show that operator delocalization, discovered and described in Ref.~\onlinecite{kim2022operator}, is the driving mechanism behind operator scrambling and many-body quantum chaos.
-This study provides a new, single particle perspective on many-body quantum chaos: a single ``many-body'' impurity is enough to induce many-body quantum chaos, provided that the underlying single particle Hamiltonian exhibits \emph{delocalized} eigenstates.
-In a sense, our results are very reminiscent of the celebrated Kondo effect \cite{kondo1964resistance}.

-Recently, there has been a growing interest in understanding the relation between single- and many-body quantum chaos \cite{winer2020exponential, liao2022universal}, and we believe that our results here will stimulate further study in this direction.

-For instance, the single particle Dyson-like problem defined by the coupling matrix \(J_{ij}\) displays an interesting localized/delocalized transition triggered by the geometry of the small-world graph~\cite{andreanov2023to}.
-A detailed quantitative study of how such a transition is detected by the many-body system remains an interesting open question.
-To address this point, many-body systems of much larger size must be studied.
-Such large systems however, cannot be studied by exact diagonalization techniques.
-Methods such as the height function \cite{zhou2019operator, chen2019quantum, zhou2023hydrodynamic} used to study OTOCs at large system sizes will be very useful.